Biden or Trump, no guarantee of a post-Brexit U.S.-UK trade deal

 Britain wants access for lamb and beef exports to the United States.

-Pompeo, speaking Wednesday at a news conference with UK Foreign Secretary Dominic Raab, said he trusted Britain to find a solution.
+Pompeo, speaking Wednesday at a news conference with British Foreign Secretary Dominic Raab, said he trusted Britain to find a solution.

 “We know the complexity of the situation,” Pompeo said.
 “In the end, this will be a set of decisions with respect to this that the United Kingdom makes and (I) have great confidence that they will get this right in a way that treats everyone fairly and gets a good outcome.”